JeganBarranish/PortFolio/README.md

 - **Education** - Academic background
 - **Contact** - Get in touch form

+## Deployment

+This portfolio is deployed and live at: **[Your Vercel/Netlify URL]**

+### Quick Deploy to Vercel:
+1. Go to [vercel.com](https://vercel.com) and sign in with GitHub
+2. Click "Add New Project"
+3. Import repository: `JeganBarranish/PortFolio`
+4. Vercel auto-detects Vite - just click "Deploy"
+5. Your site will be live in 1-2 minutes!

 ## License

 © 2024 Jegan Barranish.
 All rights reserved.